 The funky themed rooms and cabins are individually decorated and come with private bathrooms and hardwood floors.
 This the Winter Room.
 The rates are cheap and they have a pool that sure felt good after being on the road for so long.

-Defined by many as the finest preserved of the Gold Rush Towns, Nevada City is rich in history.
+Defined by many as the finest preserved of the Gold Rush Towns, Nevada City, CA is rich in history.
 In 1849 a prospector found gold in Deer Creek, and soon the miners were pulling as much as a pound of pay dirt a day from the creek.
 The town was first called Deer Creek Dry Diggins, but was changed in 1850 to “Nevada”.
 It became Nevada City soon after to avoid confusion with the state of Nevada.
 Nevada City is set among the tall pines, Victorian houses, and the many historical buildings.
 The historic district includes 93 buildings that are listed with the National Register of Historic Places, and there are 18 landmarks that are also registered.
 There are many quaint shops, an abundance of artistic pursuits, and so many superb restaurants, that Nevada City has been given the nickname of “Carmel of the Sierra Foothills”.